Suffering in the Life of a Christian - Part 1

 Likewise, all the sufferings that touch our lives as God’s people are the result of the activity of Satan.
 He acts directly by causing such things as various physical infirmities, and he also acts indirectly through his temptation of men.
 If he acts through an unbeliever, then he is acting through those who belong to him, who are his children (John 8:42-47).
 They are slaves of sin, and they can do nothing else but sin.
 He also tempts God’s children to sin.

 Jesus described Satan as a thief, who comes only to steal, to kill, and to destroy.
 This is the bad news.
 However, for believers there is Good News: Jesus came to destroy the works of the devil (1 John 3:8), and He did so in order that His blessed people may have life, and have it abundantly (John 10:10).
-This good news was accomplished for us through the sufferings He endured, according to His Father’s will for His life.
+This good news was accomplished for us through the sufferings that He endured, according to His Father’s will for His life.

-The Lives of God's Blessed People
+Jesus Characterized the Lives of His Blessed People

 In Luke 6 there is a passage that many of us will consider to be baffling.
 At the time that Jesus gave this teaching, a large group of His disciples and many others had gathered to hear Him and to be healed of their diseases.
 As we study this passage, we can begin to see that the ways of God are contrary to the ways of the world and the understanding of men.
 Beginning in Luke 6:20 we read: